ScribesZone/ScribesTools/github/index.rst

 Installing the GitHub client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-At the time of writing this documentation, nice github clients exist only for Windows and for Mac.
-This step is anyway not obligatory.
-It install a nice graphical user interface for using git.
-This interface is extremely cool, but if you really want to use only shell commands and have already a git toolkit installed then you can skip this.
+At the time of writing this documentation, nice github clients exist only for Windows and for Mac. **This step is anyway not obligatory**.
+It installs a nice graphical user interface for using git.
+This interface is really cool, but if you really want to use only shell commands and have already a git toolkit installed then you can skip this.
 If you are on linux you can go to the next section.

 Installation is really simple: